Can A Relationship Work After A Breakup? Find Out

 examine your error also and be ready to effect change first.

-her promises of change to be fully fulfilled before you start your obligation as a partner.
+Do not wait for his or her promises of change to be fully fulfilled before you start your obligation as a partner.

 7. Do not rush the healing process